The benefits of working with a Prescription for Wellness health coach

 We live in a world that is, to some extent, engineered against making healthy choices.
 Many of us want to be healthy, live long, and be well, but the healthy choice is not always the easy one.
 We are constantly being pushed toward processed and packaged foods, modern conveniences are making it easier than ever to move less and less, and our levels of stress and anxiety are rising across all age groups.[i],[ii],[iii] Even worse, figuring out what to believe about improving our health is growing increasingly difficult.

 The good news is that more and more people are making their health and wellness a priority.
 As a result, health coaching is becoming an increasingly popular tool for making positive changes.
-Health and wellness coaching has been shown to encourage healthy behaviors, improve quality of life, increase physical activity levels, manage weight, eat right, reduce stress, and more.[iv],[v],[vi] If you’re looking to change your lifestyle habits, working with a health coach might be a great place to start.
+Health and wellness coaching has been shown to encourage healthy behaviors, improve quality of life, increase physical activity levels, manage weight, eat right, reduce stress, and more.[iv],[v],[vi] If you’re looking to change your lifestyle habits, working with a Prescription for Wellness health coach might be a great place to start.
 Whether you’ve already considered working with a coach or are just curious about how coaching programs work, we have you covered.

-Who are health coaches?
+Who are Prescription for Wellness health coaches?

-Health coaches play an important role in your health care team.
+Prescription for Wellness health coaches play an important role in your health care team.
 They will support you in achieving your health and wellness goals no matter how big or small.
 Many people think of their coach as a guide, expert, partner, and motivator.

-Health coaches come from all kinds of professional backgrounds, including exercise physiologists, dietitians, public health specialists, and nurses.[vii]
+Prescription for Wellness health coaches come from all kinds of professional backgrounds, including exercise physiologists, dietitians, public health specialists, and nurses.[vii]
 Health coaches can support clients in losing weight, improving nutrition, quitting smoking, being active, dealing with stress, managing chronic conditions, and more.[viii]

 How does health coaching work?

 Health coaching encourages clients to maximize their potential for change with a strength-based approach.
-Your health coach actively engages you in the process and supports your journey toward lasting behavioral changes.[ix]
+Your Prescription for Wellness health coach actively engages you in the process and supports your journey toward lasting behavioral changes.[ix]
 Your coach won’t tell you what to do.
 Instead, he or she will meet you where you are and prompt you to consider the steps that would help at this point in your journey.

 One of the first things you’ll do with your coach is discuss your wellness vision to lay out your long-term goals.
 From there, you’ll most likely discuss your current health, motivations for making a change, past successes, strengths, and values.
 Finally, you and your coach will personalize a plan that fits your day-to-day routine and formalize how to stick to it.[x]